Chungking Express: Production

 Wong wanted to film in Tsim Sha Tsui since he grew up in the area and felt a strong connection to it.
 He called it "an area where the Chinese literally brush shoulders with westerners, and is uniquely Hong Kong."
 He was drawn to Chungking Mansion for its many lodgings, mix of cultures, and significance as a crime hotspot; he felt that, as a "mass-populated and hyperactive place", it worked as a metaphor for Hong Kong itself.
+The place is also home to a large number of people of South Asian descent.

 Wong has said he is inspired by the works of Haruki Murakami.
 As an example, the film's original title "重慶森林" (which translates into "Chungking Forest") mirrors the Chinese title of Murakami's Norwegian Wood (1987), "挪威的森林".

 The second story was shot in Central, including Lan Kwai Fong, near the fast food shop Midnight Express.
 "In this area, there are a lot of bars, a lot of foreign executives would hang out there after work", Wong said.
 The shop is where Tony Leung's and Faye Wong's characters meet.
 Wong said he was also drawn to "the escalator from Central to the mid-levels.
 That interests me because no one has made a movie there.
 When we were scouting for locations we found the light there entirely appropriate."
 Leung's character's apartment was cinematographer Christopher Doyle's apartment at the time of filming.
-Wong narrates the story in a fragments connected by monologues.
+Wong narrates the story in fragments connected by monologues.

+Released in 1994, the film, which explore themes of anxiety and loneliness, has been interpreted as reflecting the atmosphere of uncertainty and transience that characterized Hong Kong in the years before the 1997 handover.

 Marketing

 The film's marketing posters were designed by artist Stanley Wong, under his pseudonym "Another Mountain Man".
+The posters designed by Stanley Wong reflected upon the urban setting of the film and broader themes of contemporary Hong Kong culture.

+Beyond Hong Kong, marketing for Chungking Express expanded into the United States as an art-house film.
+Quentin Tarantino, acquired film distribution rights through Rolling Thunder Pictures, a distribution label which provided an important framework in which American audiences were able to encounter Wong Kar-Wai's work.

+Rather than emphasizing the film's overall performance in Hong Kong, American distributors marketed the distinctive visual style of the film and its overall acclaim.
+Tarantino's endorsement of the film further helped with the introduction of Wong's film and further contributed to overall international growth in the 1990s.